expo/expo/docs/pages/guides/config-plugins.md

 - `expo-location` and `react-native-maps` are both installed in the project.
 - `expo-location` is using the plugin from the project's `node_modules/expo-location/app.plugin.js`
-- The version of `react-native-maps` installed in the project doesn't have a plugin, so it's falling back on the unversioned plugin that is shipped with `expo-cli` for legacy support.
+- The version of `react-native-maps` installed in the project doesn't have a plugin, so it's falling back on the unversioned plugin that is shipped with `@expo/cli` for legacy support.

 ```js
 {